-Internal sunroof: These are fitted between the headliner and the metal skin of the roof and retract into a pocket specifically made for it.
+Internal built in sunroof: These sunroof glasses are fitted between the headliner and the metal skin of the roof and retract into a pocket specifically made for it.
 These are the ones that exist most commonly.

 Why Is My Sunroof Not Closing

-First of all, the sunroof won’t close all the way if the mechanism has a broken or faulty part.
+First of all, the sunroof won’t close all the way if you have a bad motor mechanism.

-When you push the button to open and close the roof, a certain mechanism pulls in and pushes out the sunroof.
+When you push the button to open and close the roof, an electric motor manually pulls in and pushes out the sunroof.
 This is a very delicate mechanism that can easily break.

-The motor that’s rolling the cable maybe not working.
-The cable itself may be the problem.
+The motor that’s rolling the sunroof cable maybe not working.
+You may even have broken cables.
 To find what’s wrong, you will have to get your hands on the sunroof motor to begin diagnosing these mechanical problems.

 Electrical problems are another reason why a sunroof wouldn’t close.
 Bad battery power or a faulty wire often cause a malfunctioning sunroof.
 Always check your battery voltage to determine if this is the case.

 I guess you will notice that your battery is low on power if that was the case.
-So, it must be a wire.
+So, it must be the sunroof wiring.
 If the wire is faulty, the message that the mechanism should close the sunroof won’t go through.